courtneyficker/pinsanity/notes.md

 ## Features to implement
 - A front end would be useful at some point

-- Track Collection qtys (IMPORTANT)
-- - Separate table, fPinID, fUserID, qty
-- - How to track variant pins? (see below)

-- Every user should have 2 lists auto-generated for them:
+- Every user should have 3 lists auto-generated for them:
+- - "Collection" (public)
 - - "Available for Trade" (public)
 - - "Want to trade for" (public)
+- - These should be deletable if a user wants, but they are standard
+- - Can also be made private

 - Variant pins (different dates printed on pin)
 - - Don't want to give them ids in the main list